Grand Army of the Republic: State posts

-In popular culture
+In literature and the arts

 John Steinbeck's East of Eden features several references to the Grand Army of the Republic.
 Despite having very little actual battle experience during his brief military career, cut short by the loss of his leg, Adam Trask's father Cyrus joins the GAR and assumes the stature of "a great man" through his involvement with the organization.
 At the height of the GAR's influence in Washington, he brags to his son:

 Later in the book, references are made to the graves of GAR members in California in order to emphasize the passage of time.

-Sinclair Lewis also refers to the GAR in his acclaimed novel Main Street and in his novel It Can't Happen Here, as does Charles Portis's classic novel, True Grit, the GAR is briefly mentioned in William Faulkner's novel, The Sound and the Fury. and Willa Cather's short story "The Sculptor's Funeral" briefly references the GAR.
+Sinclair Lewis also refers to the GAR in his acclaimed novel Main Street and in his novel It Can't Happen Here, as does Charles Portis in his classic novel True Grit.
+The GAR is briefly mentioned in William Faulkner's novel The Sound and the Fury and Willa Cather's short story "The Sculptor's Funeral" briefly references the organization.

 The GAR is mentioned in the seldom-sung second verse of the patriotic song "You're a Grand Old Flag".

 The GAR is referenced in John McCrae's poem He Is There! which was set to music in 1917 by Charles Ives as part of his cycle Three Songs of the War.

 In Ward Moore's 1953 alternate history novel Bring the Jubilee, the Confederates won the Civil War and became a major world power while the rump United States was reduced to an impoverished dependence.
 The Grand Army of the Republic is the name of a nationalistic organization working to restore the United States to its former glory through acts of sabotage and terrorism.

 The name appears in the Star Wars prequel era.
 Star Wars: The Clone Wars refers to the clone army as "The Grand Army of the Republic".

 Notable commanders-in-chief

 Women's auxiliaries

-The Woman's Relief Corps was founded in 1879 as a "secret" organization and recognized in 1883 as the "official women's auxiliary" to the G.A.R.
+The Woman's Relief Corps was founded in 1879 as a "secret" organization and recognized in 1883 as the "official women's auxiliary" to the GAR.

 The Ladies of the Grand Army of the Republic was also a significant organization.
 It was founded by Lelia P. Roby.
 As a congressionally chartered non-profit organization, it is the oldest women's hereditary organization in the United States.
 The original objectives of the organization included promotion of patriotism and loyalty to the Union, and participation in community service, especially for the aid of our Veterans and their dependents."